ros-navigation/docs.nav2.org/concepts/index.rst

 When a node is started, it is in the unconfigured state, only processing the node's constructor which should **not** contain any ROS networking setup or parameter reading.
 By the launch system, or the supplied lifecycle manager, the nodes need to be transitioned to inactive by configuring.
-After, it is possible to activate the node by transitioning through the activing stage.
+After, it is possible to activate the node by transitioning through the activating stage.

 This state will allow the node to process information and be fully setup to run.
 The configuration stage, triggering the ``on_configure()`` method, will setup all parameters, ROS networking interfaces, and for safety systems, all dynamically allocated memory.